By the end of this section, you will be able to:

 The relative calm over the sectional issue was broken in 1854 over the issue of slavery in the territory of Kansas.
 Pressure had been building among northerners to organize the territory west of Missouri and Iowa, which had been admitted to the Union as a free state in 1846.
 This pressure came primarily from northern farmers, who wanted the federal government to survey the land and put it up for sale.
 Promoters of a transcontinental railroad were also pushing for this westward expansion.

 It is important to note that, even among those who opposed the expansion of slavery in the West, very different attitudes toward slavery existed.
-Some antislavery northerners wanted the West to be the best country for poor whites to go and seek opportunity.
-They did not want white workers to have to compete with slave labor, a contest that they believed demeaned white labor.
-Radical abolitionists, in contrast, envisioned the end of all slavery, and a society of equality between blacks and whites.
-Others opposed slavery in principle, but believed that the best approach was colonization; that is, settling freed slaves in a colony in Africa.
+Some antislavery northerners wanted the West to be the best country for poor White people to go and seek opportunity.
+They did not want White workers to have to compete with slave labor, a contest that they believed demeaned White labor.
+Radical abolitionists, in contrast, envisioned the end of all slavery, and a society of equality between Black and White people.
+Others opposed slavery in principle, but believed that the best approach was colonization; that is, settling freed enslaved people in a colony in Africa.